 Micromobility is "any small, human or electric-powered transportation solution such as bikes, e-bikes, scooters, e-scooters or any other small, lightweight vehicle that is being used as a shared resource between multiple users" (Transportation of America).
-You may have also heard this topic referred to as mobility as a service, micromobility, dockless mobility, bikeshare, scooter share, or another related name.

 How long will this pilot program run?

 Following the direction of the City Council and feedback at the November 14 Council workshop, the City team will move forward with an additional year of the shared micromobility pilot program in 2023.
 The program allows contractors to provide shared e-scooters, bikes and e-bikes throughout the city.
 The continuation of the pilot process will allow City teams to continue studying the functionality of the program.
 The City will utilize the Council and community feedback to update the program moving forward.